miblee/lab-w02d03-js-expense-tracker/readme.md

 from lowest to highest AND sort the expense name alphabetically.

 When a user has added some expenses and clicks the "Amount" table header...

 - they should see the expenses rearranged in descending amount orders
-    - But!
 - when they click "Amount" again...
 - the expenses should be rearranged again, but from lowest to highest

 When a user clicks on the "Expense" table header...

 - the expenses should be rearranged alphabetically from "A" to "Z"
-    - But!
 - when they click "Expense" again
 - the table should be sorted from "Z" to "A"

 # Resources
 - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table